omdevteam/om/docs_src/index.rst

 Source Code
 -----------

-The source code of OnDA can be found on GitHub: https://github.com/ondateam/onda
+The source code of OM can be found on GitHub: https://github.com/omdevteam/om

-Autogenerated, formatted code documentation can instead be found :doc:`here <onda>`.
+Autogenerated, formatted code documentation can instead be found :doc:`here <om>`.